eugeneyan/applyingml/README.md

 ## Other details
 - Bootstrapped with Gatsby's [`hello-world starter`](https://github.com/gatsbyjs/gatsby-starter-hello-world)
 - Built and deployed on push to `main` via [Gatsby Publish](https://github.com/marketplace/actions/gatsby-publish)

+---

+P.S.
+This is my first project with JavaScript and React.
+Suggestions for improvement, feedback on how I'm using JS/Gatsby/React wrong, and code reviews welcome!